 We are grateful for ongoing partnerships with the Western Virginia Water Authority that facilitated this research.
 Additionally, we thank the Virginia Tech Reservoir Group for helping to collect these data, particularly Adrienne Breef-Pilz for organizing the 2021 field season and helping to collect sediment cores in 2021, James Maze and Dexter Howard for helping to collect sediment cores in 2019, Ryan McClure for leading CTD data collection before 2019, and Alex Hounshell for organizing the 2019 field season.
+We thank Whitney

-We thank Chip Frazier and Jeb Barrett for providing access to laboratory equipment and Jeff Parks in the VT ICP-MS lab for analyzing Fe samples.
+Woelmer for making the map of study sites (Figure 2), Chip Frazier and Jeb Barrett for providing access to laboratory equipment, and Jeff Parks in the VT ICP-MS lab for analyzing Fe samples.
 This work is supported by the Institute for Critical Science and Applied Technology at Virginia Tech and the U.S. National Science Foundation (NSF) foundation grants DGE-1651272, DEB-1753639, SCC-1737424, DBI-1933016, and DBI-1933102.